reddoma742/DTQEM-v12.2-Time-Sovereignty-Model-of-Quantum-Entanglement/WHITE_PAPER_EN.md

 ---

+## 5.1 Operational meaning of D: distinguishability vs. path probability

+In the DTQEM framework, the quantity `D = |ρ_A₀₀ − ρ_A₁₁|` quantifies the **maximum distinguishability** between the two possible paths (slits) based on the reduced state of the first qubit.
+It represents the upper bound on how well one could discriminate the two paths in an optimal measurement.
+It does **not** directly give the classical probability that the particle took a particular slit.

+In a symmetric double‑slit setup with no prior bias, the optimal success probability for a path‑discrimination task is `(1+D)/2`.
+However, this value should be interpreted as the **operational predictability** under the model’s assumptions, not as an ontological statement about the particle’s pre‑measurement path.
+Reading `D` as a genuine path probability would risk slipping into a hidden‑variable interpretation, which is not intended by DTQEM.
+Instead, `D` is a measure of how much which‑path information is available in principle, given the environmental conditions and the chosen parameters (`θ`, `γφ₀`, `t_obs`, `T`, etc.).

+---

 ## 6. The Inverse Calibration Engine

 The simulator includes an automated engine that determines the physical parameters required to meet a target visibility.
 Given experimental data (`θ`, `V_target`), the engine returns the corresponding `γφ₀`, `T`, or `θ`.
 This allows reverse‑engineering of environmental conditions (temperature, dephasing, or orientation) from observed quantum states.